Three Small LSAT Resolutions for the New Year

 - General LSAT Advice, LSAT

-Earlier this week, we discussed some resolutions to help you improve your LSAT score, become fabulously wealthy, find a girl/boyfriend, and generally improve your life (non-LSAT results not guaranteed).
-But there are some other, smaller habits you can implement in 2019 that will help with your LSAT studying, though they won’t help so much with those other things.
+In 2023 you may want to improve your LSAT score, become fabulously wealthy and generally improve your life.
+But let’s start with raising your LSAT score.
 If you’re studying for the LSAT this year, here are some things you should consider doing:

 1. Make a study plan